-A. By a Pro Se Party.
-All communications with the Court by a pro se party should be delivered in person or by mail.
-If delivered in person, the litigant should go to the Pro Se Intake Unit, United States Courthouse, 500 Pearl Street, Room 205, New York, NY 10007.
-For delivery by mail, the envelope should be addressed to the Pro Se Intake Unit, United States Courthouse, 500 Pearl Street, New York, NY 10007.
+- A. By a Pro Se Party.
+All communications with the Court by a pro se party should be delivered in person or mailed to the Pro Se Office, United States Courthouse, 500 Pearl Street, Room 200, New York, New York 10007.
 No documents or court filings may be sent directly to Chambers.
-Pro se parties should not call or email Chambers and should communicate directly with the Pro Se Intake Unit.
-Unless the Court orders otherwise, all communications with the Court will be docketed upon receipt; such docketing shall constitute service on any user of the Electronic Case Filing system ("ECF").
-If any other party is not a user of ECF (e.g., if there is another pro se party in the case), a pro se party must send copies of any filing to that party and include an Affidavit of Service or other statement affirming that it has done so.
-Copies of correspondence between a pro se party and opposing parties shall not be sent to the Court.

-- B. By Parties Represented by Counsel.
-Except as otherwise provided below, communications with the Court by a represented party shall be governed by Judge Rochon's Individual Rules and Practices in Civil Cases, available at https://nysd.uscourts.gov/hon-jennifer-l-rochon. - C. Requests for Adjournments or Extensions of Time.
-All requests for adjournments or extensions of time must be made in writing to the Pro Se Intake Unit, 500 Pearl Street New York, NY 10007 and must state: (1) the original date(s); (2) the number of previous requests for adjournment or extension; (3) whether these previous requests were granted or denied; (4) the reasons for the requested extension; (5) whether the adversary consents and, if not, the reasons given by the adversary for refusing to consent; and (6) the date of the parties' next scheduled appearance before the Court.
-If the requested adjournment or extension affects any other scheduled dates, a represented party must submit a proposed Revised Scheduling Order in accordance with Judge Rochon's Individual Rules and Practices in Civil Cases.
+Unless the Court orders otherwise, all communications with the Court will be docketed upon receipt; such docketing shall constitute service on any user of the ECF system.
+If any other party is not a user of the ECF system (e.g., if there is another pro se party in the case), a pro se party must send copies of any filing to that party and include an Affidavit of Service or other statement affirming that it has done so.
+Copies of correspondence between a pro se party and opposing parties shall not be sent to the Court. - B. By Parties Represented by Counsel.
+Except as otherwise provided below, communications with the Court by a represented party shall be governed by Judge Engelmayer's Individual Rules and Practices in Civil Cases, available at http://nysd.uscourts.gov/judge/Engelmayer. - C. Requests for Adjournments or Extensions of Time.
+All requests for adjournments or extensions of time must be made in writing and must state: (1) the original date(s); (2) the number of previous requests for adjournment or extension; (3) whether these previous requests were granted or denied; (4) the reasons for the requested extension; (5) whether the adversary consents and, if not, the reasons given by the adversary for refusing to consent; and (6) the date of the parties' next scheduled appearance before the Court.
+If the requested adjournment or extension affects any other scheduled dates, a represented party must submit a proposed Revised Scheduling Order in accordance with Judge Furman's Individual Rules and Practices in Civil Cases.
 A pro se party may, but is not required to, submit a proposed Revised Scheduling Order.
 Requests for extensions of deadlines regarding a matter that has been referred to a Magistrate Judge shall be directed to that assigned Magistrate Judge.

 Absent an emergency, any request for an extension or adjournment shall be made at least 48 hours prior to the deadline or scheduled appearance.